rgrigga/sandbox/workbench/rgrigga/tattoo/readme.md

 ***Recommended:***
 * bower
 * grunt

 Just as composer solves dependency management issues for php, so do Bower and Grunt for javascript and assets (and perhaps more).
 You can use bower to install things like bootstrap or angular.
 Installing bower would require you to have node.js installed locally.
-I was originally opposed to this idea, but have come to understand it's usefulness.
+I was originally opposed to this idea, but have recently come to understand it's usefulness.
 You dont NEED it, but if you're not using it, you are likely reinventing the wheel in ways you don't need to.

 http://bower.io/#installing-bower